-For instance, in September 2020, the Government of India passed new legislation relating to social security and wages called the Code for Social Security, 2020 (the Social Security Code).
-The provisions of the Social Security Code are yet to be fully effective, as the rules issued under the Social Security Code have not yet been notified.
+For instance, in September 2020, the Government of India passed new legislation relating to social security and wages called the Code on Social Security, 2020 (the Social Security Code).
+The provisions of the Social Security Code are yet to be fully effective, and the rules under the Social Security Code have not yet been notified.
+Through its notifications, the Government of India has brought into force certain sections of the Social Security Code including in relation to the Employees' Pension Scheme, 1995 and use of Aadhar number for establishment of identity of an employee or an unorganized worker for certain purposes under the Social Security Code.
+The remaining provisions of the Social Security Code will be brought into force on a date to be notified by the Government of India.
 The Social Security Code will impact overall employee expenses which, in turn, could impact our profitability.
 The Social Security Code includes the novel concept of deemed remuneration, such that where an employee receives more than half (or such other percentage as may be notified by the Government of India) of such employee's total remuneration in the form of allowances, and other amounts that are not included within the definition of wages under the Social Security Code, the excess amount received shall be deemed as remuneration and accordingly added to wages for the purposes of the Social Security Code, and the compulsory contribution made towards the employees' provident fund.
-Further, the Social Security Code has introduced the concept of workers outside the traditional employer-employee work-arrangements (including in online and digital platform), such as "gig workers" and "platform workers," and provides for the mandatory registration of such workers in order to enable these workers to avail themselves to the benefits of, among others, life and disability insurance coverage, health and maternity benefits and old age protection.
+Further, the Social Security Code has introduced the concept of workers," and provides for the mandatory registration of such workers in order to enable these workers to avail themselves to the benefits of, among others, life and disability insurance coverage, health and maternity benefits and old age protection.
 As a consequence, the Social Security Code could increase the financial burden on the employer and could impact profitability.

-Further, the Government of India has notified three other labor codes, namely, the Code on Wages 2019, Industrial Relations Code 2020, and Occupational Safety, Health & Working Condition Code 2020, which are yet to fully come into force, as the rules for these Acts have not yet been published and the effective date from which these changes are applicable is yet to be notified.
+Further, the Government of India has notified three other labor codes, namely, the Code on Wages 2019, the Industrial Relations Code 2020, and the Occupational Safety, Health and Working Conditions Code 2020, which are yet to fully come into force, and the rules for these codes have not yet been published.
+Further, through its notifications the Government of India has brought in force certain sections of the Code on Wages 2019 in relation to the constitution and functioning of the central advisory board and repeal of certain sections of the Minimum Wages Act, 1948, as amended.
+The remaining provisions will be brought into force on a date to be notified by the Government of India.
+Further, the Industrial Relations Code 2020 and the Occupational Safety, Health and Working Conditions Code 2020 will come into effect on a date to be notified by the Government of India.
 Accordingly, while we are unable to ascertain with certainty the impact, financial or otherwise, due to these changes, it is possible that our wage costs in India may increase as a result of these changes when they become effective.